Marker-Inc-Korea/AutoRAG/docs/source/tutorial.md

 runner.run('your question')
 ```

+### Run as an API server

-Or you can run this pipeline as an API server.
+You can run this pipeline as an API server.

 Check out API endpoint at [here](deploy/api_endpoint.md).

 ```python